- Who We Are

 Space is an important resource that plays a strategic role in engaging students, research and communities.

 Through the process of developing this space management model, considerable progress was made on enhancing space-related data by conducting comprehensive annual physical space inventories across campuses, compiling space standards by space type as benchmarks of space needs, and implementing new space management systems and processes.
-The emergence of hybrid work arrangements highlights the need to continue to refine space-related data to assist with planning.
+The emergence of hybrid work arrangements highlights the need to continue to refine space-related data to assist with space planning.

 The space management model has been introduced in phases in terms of the types of space it encompasses, and currently considers offices and related administrative spaces, teaching labs and research labs.
-Other space categories such as classrooms may be added in future years.
+Other space categories such as classrooms may be considered in future years.

 Send questions by email to: space_inquiries@sfu.ca.